Disappearance of Maura Murray: Media depictions

-Maura's disappearance was the subject of the nonfiction thriller True Crime Addict: How I Lost Myself in the Mysterious Disappearance of Maura Murray by author and journalist James Renner.
+Murray's disappearance was the subject of the nonfiction thriller True Crime Addict: How I Lost Myself in the Mysterious Disappearance of Maura Murray by author and journalist James Renner.
 In the book, Renner proposed the theory that Murray traveled into New Hampshire with a tandem driver and may have disappeared willingly and started a new life elsewhere due to fears her pending credit card fraud case would prevent her being hired as a nurse, or less likely, was murdered by someone she knew.
 Murray's father, Fred, and immediate family have disputed this theory.
-Fred Murray stated that he believes his daughter was abducted and is dead.
+Fred stated that he believes his daughter was abducted and is dead.